Email has been sent to with instructions on resetting your password.

-At Dignity Health Heart and Vascular Institute of Greater Sacramento, we have one of the most experienced cardiac surgery teams in the nation, including a team of specially trained doctors, surgeons and nurse practitioners who work as a team to diagnose and treat our patients with heart valve disease.
+At Dignity Health Heart and Vascular Institute of Greater Sacramento, we have one of the most experienced cardiovascular surgery teams in the nation, including a team of specially trained doctors, surgeons and nurse practitioners who work as a team to diagnose and treat our patients with heart valve disease.

 Some patients may be candidates for a minimally invasive approach that does not require a large incision.
 Find out more about minimally invasive valve surgery.

 During heart valve surgery, one or more valves are repaired or replaced.
 There are three possible ways your doctor may approach heart valve surgery:

 Different problems call for different treatments.
 Your doctor will talk with you in advance about the treatment that is best for you.
 In some cases, your doctor may need to change his approach once surgery has begun.